LMOlevsky/YoRPG_GrandmasterFishers/README.md

 * Class Merchant: Sells Pc potions for gold

 * Class Monster
-  * Add level attribute.
-    * Stats (strength, defense, offense) correspond to level.
   * Drop gold and experience with amount corresponding to level
-    * Pc can collect gold to buy things and xp to level up
+  * Class Pc can collect dropped gold to buy things and xp to level up

 * Figure out priorities